mindsers/yabf/docs/api/abstract-application.md

 Create an instance of the application.
 Automatically inject the YABF dependency injector in the application.
 If you don't want to use the default injector, you have to overwrite this method.

-To correctly use this method you have to implement `buildInstructions()` method.
+To correctly use this method you have to implement `buildInstructions()` method below.

 ```ts
 static createInstance<T extends AbstractApplication>(): T